niftools/blender_niftools_addon/docs/development/design.rst

      Where possible make the test case as simple as possible.
 For instance, use primitives readily available in blender.
 This code goes in the :meth:`b_create` method of the test class.

+   - Implement :meth:`b_select` which selects the created or imported blender object for exporting.

    - Document the feature in ``docs/features/blabla.rst`` as you write :meth:`b_create`: explain what the user has to do in blender in order